 5 Unforgettable Ways to Experience Castles in Bucks County

-Bucks County is home to not one, but five castles!
+Bucks County is home to not one, but four castles, with a fifth castle just steps from Bucks County!
 Explore the architecture as you learn the history, sip some wine and even take home a souvenir!

 The well-traveled town of Doylestown has three of Bucks County’s five castles, an impressive belt of historical attractions known as the Mercer Mile.
 Henry Chapman Mercer’s former home, Fonthill Castle includes 44 rooms, more than 6,000 books and 18 fireplaces!
 The eclectic mix of Gothic, Medieval and Byzantine architecture highlights an array of original handcrafted tiles on interior walls, floors and ceilings.
-Tours are available all year round at this former famous archaeologist's home.
+Public tours are available Tuesday - Sunday from 10am to 5pm.
+Make reservations on their website.

-A tile maker at heart, Mercer also built the Moravian Pottery & Tile Works next door to his home.
+A tile maker at heart, Mercer also built the The Tileworks next door to his home.
 Today, it is a "working museum" that produces handmade tiles and mosaics.
 Take a self-guided tour.
 Then, don't forget to take a tile from the gift shop!

-Built in the early 20th century in Bryn Athyn as the home to the (Glenn) Pitcairn family, today the castle serves as a museum of religious art and history.
-Reserve your sport ahead of time for a Highlights or Family Tour!
+Located just outside of Bucks County and built in the early 20th century in Bryn Athyn as the home to the (Glenn) Pitcairn family, today the castle serves as a museum of religious art and history.
+Reserve your spot ahead of time for a Highlights or Family Tour!